mvolkmann/MyUnixEnv/notes/11tyNotes.md

 Some kinds of files do not require processing by 11ty, but need to be copied to the `_site` directory when the site is built.
+They need to "pass through" 11ty processing.
-These include CSS and image files.
+These files include CSS and media files (images, audio, video, ...).

 One way to achieve this is to place all of these files in subdirectories below a directory named `assets`.